FAQ DIFFERENTIATED RIGHTS

 Non-EU citizen

 I'm not a member of the European Union (EU) and/or European Economic Area (EEA), including Andorra, Monaco, Quebec, am I concerned by the differentiated fees?
-YES, I must pay an annual fee of €2770 for a Bachelor's degree and €3770 for a Master's degree.
+YES, I have to pay an annual fee of €2850 for a Bachelor's degree and €3879 for a Master's degree.

-Enrolled in 2018-2019 in a French Higher Education Institution or FLE center
+Enrolled in 2018/19 in a French Higher Education Institution or FLE center

-I'm not a member of the EU and/or EEA but was enrolled in 2018-2019 in a French Higher Education Institution or FLE (Français Langues Étrangères) center, am I concerned by the differentiated fees?
+I'm not a member of the EU and/or EEA but was enrolled in 2018/19 in a French Higher Education Institution or FLE (Français Langues Étrangères) center, am I concerned by the differentiated fees?
 NO, I do not pay differentiated fees for the duration of my studies.

-I am not a member of the EU and/or EEA but was enrolled at AMU between 2019-2020 and 2021-2022, am I concerned by the differentiated fees?
-NO. For example: enrolled in Licence 1 of Law in 2021-2022 and re-enrolled in Licence 2 of Law in 2022-2023, I do not pay the differentiated fees.
+I am not a member of the EU and/or EEA but was enrolled at amU between 2019/20 and 2021/22, am I affected by the differentiated fees?
+NO. For example: enrolled in Licence 1 in 2021/22 and re-enrolled in Licence 2 in 2022/23 and Licence 3 in 2023/24, I do not pay the differentiated fees for my Master 1 in 2024/25.
+But if I am subject to differentiated fees in 2022/23 or 2023/24, I must pay them in 2024/25.

 Interruption of studies

-I am not a member of the EU and/or EEA and was enrolled in 2019-2020 at AMU but interrupted my studies, do I have to pay the differentiated fees if I re-enroll in 2023-2024?
-No, all students who have had at least one registration during the period between 2019-2020 and 2021-2022 are exempt from the differentiated fees.
+I am not a member of the EU and/or EEA and was enrolled in 2020/21 at amU but have interrupted my studies.
+Do I have to pay the differentiated fees if I re-enroll in 2024/25?
+NO, all students who had at least one enrollment during the period between 2019/20 and 2021/22 are exempt from the differentiated fee.
+But if I am subject to the differentiated fee in 2022/23 or 2023/24, I must pay it in 2024/25.

-I am not a member of the EU and/or EEA and was enrolled in 2017-2018 at AMU and then interrupted my studies in 2018-2019, do I have to pay the differentiated fees if I re-enroll in 2023-2024?
-Yes, because the reference year for the differentiated fees is 2018-2019.
+I am not a member of the EU and/or EEA and was enrolled in 2017/18 at amU and then interrupted my studies in 2018/19, do I have to pay the differentiated fees if I re-enroll in 2024/25?
+YES, because the reference year for the differentiated fees is 2018/19.
+For example, if I paid the differentiated fees in 2023/24, I must pay them for 2024/25.

-1st registration at AMU in 2023-2024
+1st registration at amU in 2024/25

-I am not a member of the EU and/or EEA and am registering for the1st time at AMU in 2023-2024, do I have to pay the differentiated fees?
-NO, provided that my country of nationality is listed among the countries exempted by the institution (see CA deliberations on differential fees ).
-If my country of nationality is not listed among the exempted countries (e.g. the United Kingdom or Brazil) I pay the differentiated duties.
+I am not a member of the EU and/or EEA and am registering for the1st time at amU in 202/25, do I have to pay the differentiated fees?
+NO, provided that my country of nationality is listed among the countries exempted by the establishment (cf. CA deliberations differential fees ).
+Yes, iff my country of nationality is not on the list of exempted countries (e.g. the United Kingdom or Brazil) I pay the differentiated fees.

 I'm British, do I have to pay the differentiated fees?
-Yes, if I am registering for the1st time at AMU in 2023-2024.
-However, if I was enrolled at AMU between 2019-2020 and 2021-2022, I remain exempt from the differentiated fees. .
-But if I'm not exempt from differential fees in 2022-2023, I have to pay them in 2023-2024.
+YES, if I am registering for the1st time at amU in 2024/25.
+However, if I was enrolled at amU between 2019/20 and 2021/22, I remain exempt from the differentiated fee.
+But if I'm not exempt from differential fees in 2022/23 or 2023/24, I have to pay them in 2024/25.

 Doctorate, HDR, CPGE, exchange program...

-I'm not a member of the EU and/or EEA and I'm a CPGE (Classe Préparatoire aux Grandes Ecoles) student at a lycée, enrolled at the same time at AMU, am I affected by the differentiated rights?
-NO, students covered by a partnership agreement with AMU are excluded from the scheme.
+I'm not a member of the EU and/or EEA and I'm a CPGE student at a lycée, enrolled at amU in parallel, am I affected by the differentiated rights?
+NO, students covered by a partnership agreement with amU are excluded from the scheme.

 Special status: scholarship holder, refugee, French resident

 I'm not a member of the EU and/or EEA, and I have a scholarship based on social criteria, do I have to pay the differentiated fees?
-No, just like French government or embassy scholarship holders.
-But if I hold a TIGER-AMIDEX scholarship at AMU.
-Yes, I must pay them
+NO, just like French government or embassy scholarship holders.
+But if I hold a TIGER-AMIDEX scholarship at AMU, YES, I must pay them.

 Useful links

-General framework differentiated rights (DRI website)
+General framework for differentiated fees (DRI website)

 List of countries benefiting from partial exemption from differentiated registration fees:

-Afghanistan, Albania, Algeria, Angola, Armenia, Bangladesh, Benin, Bhutan, Burkina Faso, Burundi, Cabo Verde, Cambodia, Cameroon, Canada, Central African Republic, Comoros, Congo, Congo (Democratic Republic), Côte d'Ivoire, Djibouti, Dominica, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Haiti, Israel, Kenya, Solomon Islands, South Africa, Kiribati, Laos, Lesotho, Lebanon, Liberia, Libya, Northern Macedonia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Moldova, Morocco, Mozambique, Myanmar (Burma), Nepal, Niger, Nigeria, Palestine, Solomon Islands, Uganda, Rwanda, Saint Lucia, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, Sudan, South Sudan, Syria, Tanzania, Chad, Timor-Leste, Togo, Tunisia, Tuvalu, Vanuatu, Vietnam, Yemen, Zambia, Zimbabwe, Uganda.
+Afghanistan, Albania, Algeria, Angola, Armenia, Bangladesh, Benin, Bhutan, Botswana, Burkina Faso, Burundi, Cabo Verde, Cambodia, Cameroon, Canada, Central African Republic, Comoros, Congo, Congo (Democratic Republic), Côte d'Ivoire, Djibouti, Dominica, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Haiti, Israel, Kenya, Solomon Islands, South Africa, Kiribati, Laos, Lesotho, Lebanon, Liberia, Libya, Northern Macedonia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Moldova, Morocco, Mozambique, Myanmar (Burma), Namibia, Nepal, Niger, Nigeria, Palestine, Solomon Islands, Uganda, Rwanda, Saint Lucia, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, Sudan, South Sudan, Syria, Tanzania, Chad, Timor-Leste, Togo, Tunisia, Tuvalu, Vanuatu, Vietnam, Yemen, Zambia, Zimbabwe, Uganda.

 Keywords